WilliamY97/LearningJournal/uWaterloo/ECE290/Ethics.md

 sufficient to fix the mistake but not tell anyone about it?
 - Is it right to take credit for the work done by your subordinates and co-op students working under you?

+##Morals

+- A moral, meaning a custom or a habit is an action, behaviour, character trait or desire that has been determined to be:
+1. Right or wrong
+2. Good or bad
+3. Saintly or evil
+4. Honourable or dishonourable
+5. Brave or cowardly

+- It is based on a general consensus of society.
+They are not based in law or regulations; there are immoral rules and immoral orders.

+##Ethics

+- The study of ethics or moral philosophy is the study of human interactions.
+- It is for determining or recommending whether an actions, behaviours, conduct, or desires is right or wrong, including: ex. actions, behaviours, characteristics, desires

+- There are two general definitions of ethics.

+1. A collection or system of moral principles or rules of conduct by which a person or association is guided.
+2. The science of morals; the department of study concerned with the principles of human duty.

+##Hippocratic Oath

+- The Hippocratic Oath and Professional Engineers Ontario Code of Ethics are two examples of collections of rules of conduct
+- In many jurisdictions, a code of ethics defines the boundary between professional conduct and misconduct